TUO-V/tuo-v.github.io/index.md

 1) All three types of RNA (messenger, transfer, and ribosomal) are involved in translation.
 2) A strand of mRNA dictates the amino acids that will be incorporated into protein.
-_3) rRNAs carry the amino acids to the mRNA strand._
+3) _rRNAs carry the amino acids to the mRNA strand._
 4) The mRNA has codons which form base pairs with the anticodons on the tRNA.

 13. All of the following are steps involved in protein synthesis EXCEPT